 A rainscreen is an exterior wall detail where the siding (wall cladding) stands off from the moisture-resistant surface of an air barrier applied to the sheathing (sheeting) to create a capillary brake and to allow drainage and evaporation.
 The rain screen is the siding itself but the term rainscreen implies a system of building.
-Ideally the rain screen prevents the wall air/moisture barrier on sheathing from getting wet.

 As in many technical fields, a wide array of abbreviations and symbols have been developed in engineering drawing during the 20th and 21st centuries.
 For example, cold rolled steel is often abbreviated as CRS, and diameter is often abbreviated as DIA, D, or ⌀.